 - 7.1 CH HD Audio with Content Protection (Realtek ALC892 Audio Codec), ELNA Audio Caps

 - 4 SATA3, 6 USB 3.0 (2 Front, 4 Rear), 6 USB 2.0 (4 Front, 2 Rear)

 - 1 x Print Port Header, 1 x TPM Header, 1 x COM Port Header

 - 1 x DC Jack (Compatible with the 19V power adapter)

 - Free Bundle : 1 x 65W DC-in 19V 3.42A Power Adapter

 I bought 8GB RAM, a Cooler Master Elite 110 case and mounted the board and 2 hard drives.
 I tried booting up for the first time and… Succes!
 Next up was installing the operating system.
 I tried Xpenology and had some great results.
 All functions are working out of the box.
-However, I wanted some challenge and decided to install Ubuntu Server.
+However, I wanted a real server operating system and decided to install Ubuntu Server.

 Installing Ubuntu is easy.
 Download LiLi USB creator , insert your USB key and let LiLi download and extract the ISO.
 The installation of Ubuntu is very straightforward and requires no special configuration.
 You will find different blog posts about my setup and configuration.
-Doing Linux for the first time can be challenging so i will write about the problems I faced.
+Doing Linux for the first time can be challenging so i will write about the problems I faced like fixing disk spindown.